Badalpur, Gautam Buddh Nagar

-Badalpur is a village located in the Gautam Budh Nagar district of Uttar Pradesh.
+Badalpur is a Nagar(Gurjar) village of 24 Naagar khap along with Dujana, Kachera, Achheja, Dairy Machha, Sadullapur, Vaidpura located in the Gautam Budh Nagar district of Uttar Pradesh.
 It is part of Bisrakh Block and Dadri Tehsil.
 The village is the native place of former Uttar Pradesh Chief Minister, Mayawati.

 Geography

 Badalpur village is located in Dadri Tehsil of Gautam Buddha Nagar district in Uttar Pradesh, India.
 It is situated 5 km away from sub-district headquarter Dadri and 16 km away from district headquarter Gautam Buddha Nagar.
 Badalpur is the gram panchayat.
 The total geographical area of the village is 313.61 hectares.